Red Squirrel breeding and reintroductions

 The latest news - December 2024

-A red squirrel recovery strategy for England is currently underway.
+A red squirrel recovery strategy for England has been called for by the UK Squirrel Accord.
 Funded by Natural England, postgraduate researchers at ZSL are developing a plan to protect red squirrels and facilitate their reintroduction into England.

 They have called on experts across the field to collaborate, and Wildwood is actively contributing to this strategy.
 The final report is expected in 2025.